Centre for Studies in Literature

 - Qualifications: BA (UCD), MA in Modern English and American Literature (UCD), PhD (Kent), Postgraduate Certificate in Learning and Teaching in Higher Education (Portsmouth)

-- Role Title: Deputy Director of CSL and Reader in English and American Literature
+- Role Title: Associate Head (Research and Innovation) - SSHLS, Reader in English and American Literature

 - Address: Milldam, Burnaby Road, Portsmouth, Hants PO1 3AS